 Domain and Node Directories Upgrade Method

-You can also upgrade Payara Enterprise by creating the domain and node directories in a directory separate to the installation.
-For example, if you download Payara Server 5.35.0, created a domain, and then wanted to use Payara Server 5.40.0, you would use the following process:
+An alternative to backing up and restoring the domain, then recreating the instances, would be to create the domain and node directories in a location separate to the installation.
+For example, if you download Payara Server 6.2022.1.Alpha3, created a domain, and then wanted to use Payara Server 6.2022.1, you would use the following process:

 Nodes can also be created in a separate directory by using the